zearp/Nucintosh/README.md

 + To fully disable SIP you need to change ```csr-active-config``` to ```FF0F0000``` in the config, in order to remove the express card icon SIP needs to be disabled!
 + Error 66 when trying to mount / in read/write mode and/or errors about diskXs5s1 when booting, this is due to apfs snapshots;

-Boot into recovery and open a terminal then list the snapshots with ```diskutil apfs listSnapshots diskXs5``` and delete them with ```diskutil apfs deleteSnapshot diskXs5 -uuid UUIDHERE```.
+~~Boot into recovery and open a terminal then list the snapshots with ```diskutil apfs listSnapshots diskXs5``` and delete them with ```diskutil apfs deleteSnapshot diskXs5 -uuid UUIDHERE```.~~

-Replace diskX with the correct disk, if you only have one disk it will be disk1s5.
-The UUID is the string above each snapshot.
+~~Replace diskX with the correct disk, if you only have one disk it will be disk1s5.
+The UUID is the string above each snapshot.~~

+As of 11.1 the above no longer seems to work.
+Will update when I find a method that works and isn't overtly complicated.

 ## Apple/3rd party bluetooth and wifi
 For both 1st and 3rd party you will need a [supported](https://dortania.github.io/Wireless-Buyers-Guide/) wifi/bluetooth combo card and an adapter (see below) to convert it to M key.
 As far as I know compatible M key combo cards don't exist.